anjalisarawgi/nepaliNLPTesting/README.md

 - There are many language models built for indian languages today but focusing on one specific language (Nepali) would help us pick up the nuances better
 - Task specific focus
 - Enhance fluency and coherence in Nepali sentences
+- A rule based approach (need to check more on this)

 ## Tasks & To-Do List
 - [ ] Model Testing